22 Recursion and fixed points

 22.3 Tail recursion and accumulators

-Look at factorial_r again:
+Look at factorial_r one more time:

 factorial_r <- function(n) {